-Politburo decision.
-Financial assistance in 1981 (US $) to Communist Parties and movements (USA, 2 million; France, 2 million; Finland, 1.4 million; Portugal, 700,000), in total 57 recipients.
-[Russian: 1980, 29 December] total 5 pp.
+POLITBURO decision.
+Financial assistance (in US$) in 1981 to Communist Parties and movements: USA, 2 million; France, 2 million; Finland, 1.4 million; Portugal, 700,000.
+A list of 57 recipients [R: 1980, 29 December].
+5 pp.

-[page one of three]
+[page one of five]

 Workers of all Lands, Unite!